To be a commercially aware candidate in 2020 means understanding how the legal profession is dealing with the opportunities and challenges of Brexit.

 However, it's not all bad news.
 The last report mentioned above also found that more UK partners predicted a significant or slight increase in workload in the short-term – principally in the form of regulatory advice – than those anticipating a significant or slight reduction.
 As Laura King, global head of people and talent at Clifford Chance, told us: “Brexit is generating enormous amounts of work, and simple things like how clients label their products are requiring a significant legal rethink.”
 A report compiled by Clifford Chance in collaboration with consultancy experts Oliver Wyman estimated that the cost of WTO tariff and non-tariff barriers for UK businesses is an estimated £27 billion.
 Mitigating the impact and costs will not be easy, the report warns: 'It will take time, planning, resourcing and investment for companies to deliver.'

 You can be sure that much of that 'investment' will make its way into the coffers of City law firms.
 Most big law firms now have dedicated Brexit taskforces and helplines, busy pumping out sector impact reports and modelling risk for clients.
 “The advantage of modelling for a no-deal scenario is that it's the clearest scenario,” a magic circle corporate partner told us.
 “Anything else encompasses a whole range of possibilities.
-A no-deal outcome is also likely to happen in March 2019 which makes it more urgent compared to a transitional arrangement that occurs over a number of years – that's a lot harder to prepare for.”
+A no-deal outcome would make matters more urgent compared to a transitional arrangement that occurs over a number of years – that's a lot harder to prepare for.”
 She adds: “Preparing for no deal isn't a waste of time even if we do get a deal; it's all about have the galoshes and umbrella ready and hoping it doesn't rain!”

 “Increasingly I think that our London office will remain important as this is a vital centre for capital raising, banking and insurance and all of that will continue post-Brexit.”